Check below for details on how to submit your clip for our special Coworking Day video!

 Who are you?

-I’m Tony Bacigalupo—I help run Open Coworking, a nonprofit that supports all the free resources you’ll find at coworking.org, including the Coworking Visa, Coworking Forum, Coworking Leadership Slack Channel, and more.
+We’re Tony Bacigalupo, Ashley Proctor, Jeannine van der Linden, and Hector Kolonas.
+We help run Open Coworking, a nonprofit that supports all the free resources you’ll find at coworking.org, including the Coworking Visa, Coworking Forum, Coworking Leadership Slack Channel, and more.

 We love coworking and want more people to be a part of this movement that is helping over 1 million people find belonging and empowerment through local community and entrepreneurship.